What's next for WebGPU

 A major focus of the meeting was to discuss the progress of Milestone 0 and to finalize the issues that need to be addressed before it can reach candidate recommendation status for the W3C.
 This is the next step in the standardization process, and it comes with stronger guarantees of stability and intellectual property protection.

-There was general agreement among the meeting participants that they are no blockers and that these issues can be resolved in a timely manner, paving the way for the W3C candidate recommendation of WebGPU.
+There was general agreement among the meeting participants that there are no blockers and that these issues can be resolved in a timely manner, paving the way for the W3C candidate recommendation of WebGPU.

 Prioritizing new features